sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>spice-server</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Implements the server side of the SPICE protocol
+Short desc    : Implements the server side of the SPICE protocol
 URL          : http://www.spice-space.org/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : The Simple Protocol for Independent Computing Environments (SPICE) is
+Descript     : The Simple Protocol for Independent Computing Environments (SPICE) is
              : a remote display system built for virtual environments which allows
              : you to view a computing 'desktop' environment not only on the machine
              : where it is running, but from anywhere on the Internet and from a wide